ardentperf/cnpg-playground/lab/README.md

 ## 🛠️ Use Cases

-- Hands-on workshops and demos
+- Training classes, hands-on workshops, and demos
 - Self-paced learning and experimentation
 - Rapid sandbox environment for CloudNativePG development